AnthonyCxx/Notes-and-Writeups/C++/Memory Management/Dynamic Memory Allocation and Deallocation.md

 ## Allocating and Deallocating Memory with _new_ and _delete_
 The _new_ keyword declares a new instance of an object (in the raw memory sense) on the heap at runtime, allowing you to create as much memory as you need, whenever you need it.
-The _new_ keyword also returns a pointer to the newly-allocated data, so be sure to catch it with a pointer of the appropriate type.
+The _new_ keyword also returns a pointer to the newly-allocated data, so be sure to catch it with a pointer of the appropriate type
-To use _new_, all you have to write  is`int* ptr = new int;` and you have yourself a new integer.
+(e.g. `int* ptr = new int;`).

 ```C++